 Celebrated Canadian literary critic Northrop Fyre observed in The Bush Garden that Thomson’s ‘sense of design [was] derived from the trail and the canoe.’
 I would add his sense of colour was derived, in part, from the trout he caught in Algonquin Park.
 The brilliant colours that define his paintings are the colours of lake trout and brook trout — especially brook trout, which is one of the loveliest creatures on this Good Earth.
-(I believe God will punish humanity by taking back all the brook trout when we sufficiently desecrate the planet.
-The species is a living barometer of the terrible damage we’re imposing on the environment.)
+(I believe God will punish humanity for desecrating the planet by calling back all the brook trout.
+The species is a living barometer of the terrible damage we’re inflecting on the environment.)

-Fishing even played a part in the mystery surrounding Thomson’s death.
-It was reported that he was going fishing on the day he disappeared.
+Fishing even played a role in the mystery surrounding Thomson’s death.
+He was reportedly going fishing on the day he disappeared.
 The importance of fishing to Thomson is indisputable.
-But determining whether he fly fished has proven less certain, which I find ridiculous.
+But determining whether he fly fished has proven less certain.

 The most prominent sceptic regarding Thomson’s fly angling is Roy MacGregor.
 In Northern Light the journalist wants to release his fish and eat it too.
 Early on he describes a young Thomson as a ‘fine fisherman.’
-However, he subsequently sides with the provincial park’s local yokels who dismissed the artist as a fisherman — not to mention canoeist — of ‘average ability.’
+However, he subsequently sides with the provincial park’s local yokels in dismissing the artist as a fisherman — not to mention canoeist — of ‘average ability.’